-Spanish: Spanish Literature, History and Journalism in the 20th Century, Latin American Literature, Poetry and History of Thinking.
+Spanish: Spanish Literature, History of Spanish Journalism, Latin American Literature, and History of Thinking.

 Dr. Avilés has published several articles about the works of Manuel Chaves Nogales and the thinking of his contemporaries.
 In 2019 he was awarded in the poetry and short story contests by the Universidad Autónoma de Madrid for the poem "Las nubes contra el Monserrate" and the short story "El Barco Esmeralda".
-He has published journalistic articles in Spanish national and local newspapers such as El País, El Confidencial or El Diario de Sevilla.
-He currently teaches courses in Spanish language, culture and literature.
+He has published journalistic articles in Spanish national and local newspapers such as El País, El Confidencial, La Voz de Galicia, or El Diario de Sevilla.
+He currently teaches courses in Spanish language and culture.

-After his PhD, Javier Avilés is currently researching about the links of Manuel Chaves Nogales thinking and that from the Classical Greece, paying particular attention to the concept of "measure of humanness" and its relation with the defense of democracy and tolerance by the Sevillian journalist in a time when many writers and intellectuals were attracted by the epic storytelling of totalitarianisms.
+After his PhD, Javier Avilés is currently researching about the links of Manuel Chaves Nogales thinking and that from humanism, 19th century liberalism the classic Greece, paying particular attention to the concept of "measure of humanness" and its relation with the defense of democracy and tolerance by the Sevillian journalist in a time when many writers and intellectuals were attracted by the epic storytelling of totalitarianisms.

-- “Manuel Chaves Nogales in Defense of Valle-Inclán: A Discrepant for the Republic.
-Context and Analisys of the Article “Don Ramón, «enchufista»”.
+- “Manuel Chaves Nogales en defensa de Valle-Inclán: un discrepante para la República.
+Contexto y análisis del artículo “Don Ramón, «enchufista»”.
 EPOS: Revista de filología, nº XXXIII, 2017, UNED, pp. 77-98.
 Link: <https://cutt.ly/EfyITPV>.

 - SPAN 101.
 Elementary Spanish I

-- SPAN 306.
-Spanish in Context II-DL: The Spanish-Speaking World in the 20th and 21st Centuries.
+- SPAN 306-DL.
+Spanish in Context II: The Spanish-Speaking World in the 20th and 21st Centuries.